 My team and I don’t condone any criminal behavior, so make sure you’re aware of local VPN laws and regulations before you connect.
 This is especially the case in countries like China, Belarus, Russia, Iran, and North Korea, where non-approved VPN usage is banned.

 Choose A VPN That Won’t Compromise Your Safety

 The market is flooded with free VPNs, but many of them pose serious risks to you and your data.
 Slow speeds, bandwidth limitations, and connection restrictions are annoying — having your data logged and sold to generate revenue compromises your data security.

-I even tested the money-back guarantee myself to make sure it works.
-No one hassled me to stay when I asked for a refund over 24/7 live chat and better still, the money returned to my account in just 5 days.
+I even tested the money-back guarantee myself to make sure it worked.
+No one hassled me to stay when I asked for a refund over 24/7 live chat; better still, the money was returned to my account in just 5 days.